Jerryomwesh/Simple-Blog-Post-Manager/README.md

 - Edit mode is accessible via the pencil icon; changes are saved or canceled with a single click.
 - All data is managed in-memory for simplicity and speed.

-## Usage
+## Getting Started
+1. Clone or download this repository.
-1. Open `index.html` in your browser.
+2. Open `index.html` in your preferred web browser.
-2. Browse the list of blog posts on the left.
-3. Click a post to view its details on the right.
-4. Use the "Add Blog Post" button to open the add form and submit new content.
-5. Click the Edit icon in the post details to update a post, or Cancel (X) to close the form.
+3. Browse, add, or edit blog posts using the intuitive interface.

 ## Project Structure
 - `index.html` – Main HTML file